puavo-org/puavo-os/parts/client/PuavoRestClient.md

 - `:retry_fallback<Boolean>` When DNS resolving is used and the resolved server is unreachable retry the request using /etc/puavo/apiserver or puavo domain as the server
 - `:port<FixNum>` Force custom port
 - `:scheme<String>` Force scheme (http or https)
+- `:timeout<Float>` Maximum time in seconds that you allow the whole operation to take

 The value returned from the `get` method is a [http.rb] response object.